 If you are pregnant or just had a child, you very likely feel that the weight of decisions about that child fall on your shoulders — especially if the father of the child is absent.
 However, under the law, the father has an equal say into whether or not the child can be adopted.
 You must, under most circumstances, obtain his consent, or make an effort to obtain it.
 However, this does not mean that the father will always serve as an obstacle in the adoption process.

 Issues With the Father in Washington Adoption

-The Law Offices of Joyce S. Schwensen assists birth mothers with adoptions throughout Washington, including in Seattle, Spokane, Vancouver and Tacoma.
+The Law Office of Joyce S. Schwensen assists birth mothers with adoptions throughout Washington, including in Seattle, Spokane, Vancouver and Tacoma.

 Consent Required Under Washington Law

 Under Washington law, anyone who is married to the birth mother of a child at the time of birth, or was married to her at any time during the 300 days prior to the birth of the child, is a “presumed parent” of the child and their consent to adoption of the child is required.
 Also, anyone who claims to be the father of the child or who the birth mother claims to be the father of the child is an “alleged father” and their consent to the adoption is also required.
 In either case, the parental rights of the presumed parent or alleged father must be terminated legally for an adoption to be completed.